UTC-ACM/spring26-game-jam/README.md

 https://www.youtube.com/embed/3QYq0HOneIg?si=G8r7SHV0NNSFuqB3

-## Rules
+## Rules and Guidelines
 1. You are encouraged to brainstorm / begin work sooner!
 2. Teams are optional but recommended (2-4 people)
-3. You can have team members from other departments.
-Do you want original art and music?
-Ask your artistic friends to join your team!
+   - You can recruit members from other departments!
+(You might want artists or musicians...)
-4. 2D games only!
+6. 2D games only
-5. Playable by day 2 (even if it's ugly)
+7. Following the theme is optional
-6. Use of AI is allowed as long as you disclose it
+8. Use of AI is allowed as long as you disclose it
-7. No preexisting/ongoing personal projects can be submitted
+9. No preexisting/ongoing personal projects can be submitted
-8. You may not submit anything offensive/obscene/hateful/etc. Keep content appropriate for a general audence.
+10. You may not submit anything offensive/obscene/hateful/etc. Keep content appropriate for a general audence.
-9. Research and ask questions!
+11. Research and ask questions!

 ## Schedule
 Before the Jam: